mderazon/blog/content/post/generate-random-order-number.md

 Can we remove the need to make a call to validate ?

 ### Solution #2 - Generate a universally unique number
-How can we generate a number that we'll know is unique without having to validate ?

-We use time 🕒
+We can try use time 🕒 to generate a number that's' unique.

 System time is easily accessible in every programming language and time is progressive which means that if we read it in one moment and then read it again a moment later, we are promised to get a different value.

-A good approach will be to use the [Unix epoch time](https://en.wikipedia.org/wiki/Unix_time) format which returns a 13 digits integer (at least until year 2286 when it'll become 14 digits).
+A good approach would be to use the [Unix epoch time](https://en.wikipedia.org/wiki/Unix_time) format which returns a 13 digits integer (at least until year 2286 when it'll become 14 digits).
 To get to 14, we can just add one random digit as padding.
-The number is guaranteed to be unique down to the resolution of a millisecond which is great and also the padding digit add a little extra safety for two orders that happened at the same time.
+The number is guaranteed to be unique down to the resolution of a millisecond and also the padding digit adds a little extra safety for two orders that happen at the same time.

-so, in Javascript we can do:
+So, in Javascript we can do:
 ``` js
 function orderNumber() {
   let now = Date.now().toString() // '1492341545873'